Generic Name: cetuximab (se-TUX-i-mab)

-Before you begin treatment with cetuximab, you and your doctor should talk about the benefits cetuximab will do as well as the risks of using it.
+Before you begin treatment with cetuximab, you and your doctor should talk about the benefits of cetuximab as well as the risks of using it.

-cetuximab will only be given by or under the immediate supervision of your doctor.
+Cetuximab should only be given by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For cetuximab, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to cetuximab or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.